dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Forgetting leads to compile errors that, depending on the error message, might be confusing.

 The same way as the alternative above, it could be handled by making the parameter `const`.

+### Contravariant Overriding

+The Language Maintainers may find that contravariant parameter overriding resolution too unpredictable in practical use.

+**Option A:** The elaborate `override` specification can be required in all cases that are not an exact match or qualifier convertible, not only those where partial ordering finds no unambiguous best match.

+If, on the other had, an elaborate `override` is found to be too cumbersome for only dropping warrant attributes, a middle ground could be:<br/>
+**Option B:** Conversions dropping warrant attributes are considered qualifier conversions instead of implicit conversions, or <br/>
+**Option C:** that when overriding methods in particular, an exception is made and attribute droppings are treated the same as qualifier conversions.

+In the opinion of the author, an exception like Option C an unnecessary complication and detail to carry around and Option A is too restrictive to be practical.
+Option B is generally a good idea and may be adopted even if this DIP is rejected.

 ## Limitations